OpenRoberta/openroberta-lab/README.md

 Getting startet with OpenRoberta:

+Project base is: /OpenRobertaParent
+This folder inlcudes the main parent pom.xml file which is required by all other submodules.

-To work with OpenRoberta, you have to start the OpenRobertaServer.
+To start working with your own OpenRoberta instance, simply start the OpenRobertaServer.
 The server project is located in the 'OpenRobertaServer' folder.

-Please follow the instructions in the project Readme file and check the wiki page.
+Please follow the instructions in the project Readme file and check the wiki manual page.

-Wiki:
+Project wiki:
 https://publicwiki-01.fraunhofer.de/Open_Roberta/index.php/Open_Roberta

 Issue tracker: